ughurh/prog-roadmap/src/pages/01_prog_basics.md

 - goalkicker.com (good but not for beginners)
 - learncpp.com and cplusplus.com
 - w3schools.com (See w3fools.com)
-- Some Indian guys with bad accent
+- Some YouTube guys with bad accent

 ### **Resources That Can Be helpful**